 Congestive heart failure, also referred to as just “heart failure” or CHF, occurs when your heart doesn’t pump blood properly through your system.
 A wide range of heart muscle diseases — such as cardiomyopathy, coronary artery disease and high blood pressure — take their toll on your heart, often leaving it too weak to work right.

-Although there are treatments to help heart failure if it occurs, the primary path to preventing heart failure is to know your heart function and work on your risk factors.
+Although there are heart failure treatments, the primary path to preventing heart failure is to know your heart function and work on your risk factors.
 While not all conditions are reversible, most are treatable by an experienced cardiologist, cardiac specialist or at least can be contained enough to allow you to have a better quality of life.

 - Swelling in your ankles, feet and lower legs